shannonsn/checklist/checklist.md

 ## forking and cloning

-Insert github inlink to fork or clone the app
+Insert github link to fork or clone the app

- -Installation
+## -Installation
 * how and where to install it
 * what is needed to run the app